annikahultin/cs1302-arcade/REFLECTION.md

     the actual game loop is still a bit confusing to me because I have never use a game loop within a GUI application before.
 I am still trying to figure out which methods I need to put inside the loop and which I can leave out.

+## SAT 2019-12-12 @ 4:50 PM EST

+1. **DONE:** Wrote a method to determine when the game should end.
+Created the alerts to give the user the instructions for the game.
+Edited the code the flip the tiles to fix a minor bug that I found.
+Added the win messages when the game ends.
+Made sure the code passed checkstyle.
+Tested the game in a variety of different cases.

+2. **ISSUE FIXES** Discovered that I did not actually need a game loop to end the game.
+Instead I created a method that checked if the player has any valid moves at any location on the board, and if they did not, I switched to the win scene and printed the win message for whichever player's score was higher.
+None of my methods needed to be inside a game loop in order for it to work, so that solved my issue that I was previously having in the reflection entry above.
+    I encountered a couple of other minor bugs while I was testing my game, but I was able to work them out.

+3. **BRANCHING:** Created a branch called userInstructions that I used when I was creating the alert that I would present to the user to explain the directions of the game.
+I then merged this branch back to master and made a couple of final changes to my code and commited the code on the master branch.

+4. **EXTRA CREDIT** I did not include any of the extra credit assignments in my project.